HunterKart/proficiency-faculty-evaluation/docs/architecture.md

 -   **Versioning**: All endpoints are versioned under `/api/v1/` for stability and future compatibility.
 -   **Authentication**: Secure, stateless authentication is handled via JWT access and refresh tokens.
 -   **Authorization**: Strict role-based access control is enforced on all protected endpoints.
--   **Concurrency**: Optimistic locking is used on all critical, shared resources to prevent data corruption from concurrent administrative actions.
+-   **Concurrency**: Optimistic locking, enforced via a `version` field in relevant database models and validated in the API service layer, is used on all critical, shared resources to prevent data corruption from concurrent administrative actions.
+The API must return a `409 Conflict` status code when a stale version is detected.
 -   **Asynchronous Operations**: Long-running tasks (imports, reports, AI generation) are handled asynchronously via a job queue to ensure a responsive user experience.
 -   **Real-time Updates**: A WebSocket channel provides real-time progress and notification updates to the client, minimizing inefficient polling.
+-   **Idempotency**: Where possible, endpoints that trigger state changes (especially those initiating background jobs) should be designed to be idempotent to prevent duplicate actions on client retries.

 ### **OpenAPI 3.0 Specification (Complete)**